Greg Jenkins: Jacksonville Jaguars

 Jenkins was signed by the Jaguars on July 24, 2015.
 He was released on an injury settlement by the Jaguars on September 2, 2015 in order to make room for Connor Hamlett to add tight end depth after an injury to starter Julius Thomas.

 Hamilton Tiger-Cats

-Greg Jenkins spent part of the 2017 CFL off-season trying to make the roster for the Hamilton Tiger-Cats (CFL) before being released on May 1, 2017 as teams trimmed their rosters down to 75 players.
+Greg Jenkins spent part of the 2017 Canadian Football League offseason trying to make the roster for the Hamilton Tiger-Cats before being released on May 1, 2017 as teams trimmed their rosters down to 75 players.